Suboxone Clinics in Connecticut

 Services provided:

-• Co-occurring mental health / addiction treatment, adult men and people with trauma
+• Co-occurring mental health / addiction treatment and judicial clients

 24/7 help with treatment